scanapi/website/_docs_v1/specification/basic_structure.md

 type: dict

+## max_retries

+A fixed maximum number of retries for a request before it is permanently failed.

+type: int

 ## method

 The HTTP method for the request.
 Currently the supported methods are GET, POST, PUT, PATCH and DELETE.